-Rainbow Trout are found in all of the cold water Finger Lakes.
-Traditionally, the best fishing for them was found in Skaneateles and to a lesser extent Canandaigua Lake.
+Rainbow Trout are found in all of the cold-water Finger Lakes.
+In the 1980s and 1990s, the best fishing for them was found in Skaneateles and to a lesser extent Canandaigua Lake.
 (Although if you go back to the 1960s, a lot of monsters also came out of Seneca and Hemlock Lakes.)
 Numbers of rainbows in Skaneateles have declined considerably over the past few years likely due to an expanding walleye population.
 Canandaigua Lake remains a solid bet for ‘bows and they get big there.
 Rainbow trout fishing on Cayuga Lake has been excellent over the past 4 or 5 years.
-We’ve never caught more while jigging and I expect some excellent runs up the lake’s tributaries in the spring of 2022.
+We’ve never caught more while jigging and I expect some excellent runs up the lake’s tributaries in the spring of 2023.

 Rainbows seem to tolerate or prefer warmer temperatures than the other salmonids, so they are occasionally taken while bass fishing.
 We encounter a few while lake trout jigging or casting for salmon/browns, but I consider them a bonus fish.
 They are versatile feeders and can be at home feeding throughout the water column from the surface on down to the bottom.
 Rainbow trout naturally reproduce in all the Finger Lakes that have them.
 They are a spring spawner so the eggs hatch quickly.
 Their varied diet helps their egg viability.
 They do not depend on alewives as much as Landlocked salmon do.

 Nice Skaneateles fish my buddy Mike caught fly fishing

 Kevin and I with a Cayuga Bonus Bow!
 (This fish may as well be a steelhead from the looks of it!)